-The new Western Sydney Stadium, known as Bankwest Stadium, in Parramatta delivers the ultimate in a live sports experience with the design of its seating bowl taking intensity and atmosphere to a new level.
-The 30,000 seat rectangular stadium is part of the New South Wales Government’s strategy to recognise the expansion and growing importance of Sydney’s West.
+The new Western Sydney Stadium in Parramatta, known as Bankwest Stadium, delivers the ultimate in a live sports experience with the design of its seating bowl taking intensity and atmosphere to a new level.
+The 30,000-seat rectangular stadium is part of the New South Wales Government’s strategy to recognise the expansion and growing importance of Sydney’s West.

 For the first time in Australia, there are convertible safe standing positions in the North Stand.
 This provides standing positions for the active home football fan during the season, and converts to seats for rugby fans in winter.

 Inspired by Sydney’s great climate and the spectator experience, the interior materials and finishes of Bankwest Stadium were based on an Australian backyard summer, evoking an entertaining, suburban context within the stadium.

 The concourse and kiosk draw inspiration from a ‘backyard summer’ with grand open spaces in a robust, natural material palette contrasting against a striking charcoal blockwork.
 Permeable facades of timber-look slat screens draw the patron’s eye to the parkland vistas and city skyline surrounding the stadium.

 The social lounges and premium function rooms are themed ‘veranda life’ with generous bowl side terraces along with multiple configurations of entertaining spaces that adapt to different football codes and events, a first for an Australian stadium.

 The finishes in the corporate boxes and suites are based on ‘summer refinement’ with a herringbone patterned carpet, blonde timber joinery and bronze anodised-look façade to the entries.